stephyschofield/isPalindrome/README.md

 # isPalindrome
-Determining if a string is a palindrome using a stack and queue implementation.
+Determining if a string is a palindrome using a stack and queue implementation in Python.